 What if the results show that there is an issue with the sperm?
 Make an appointment with a Fertility Naturopath.
 Or, you can enroll in the NFP Fertility Coaching Program to find where the issues lie.
 The program will also suggest a course of action to improve the health of the sperm.

 The physical and emotional toll of a miscarriage can be enormous.
 The excitement and future planning of pregnancy can change to heartache and disappointment within a few hours.
 And by the time you are ready to conceive again after dealing with this loss, months can pass by and you are back to the beginning of trying to conceive, but with added anxiety.
 So doing everything you can to try to prevent a miscarriage when you are nearing, or over 40 is going to be a good move.

 I could write a whole article on how to prevent a miscarriage (and I shall do!) but what follows are some basic things to consider.

-There are many supplements that can improve fertility and increase chances of conceiving when you are over 40, but I recommend that you see a Naturopath to have them prescribe the right ones for you.
+There are many supplements that can improve fertility and increase the chances of conceiving when you are over 40.
+But, I recommend that you see a Naturopath and have them prescribe the right ones for you.

 The practitioner-only supplements might be a bit more expensive, but in the long run you’ll have better results and have a higher chance of ending up with the outcome you want.